Electric Vehicle Modeling

 This course covers the development of mathematical and simulation-based models for electric vehicles.
 It delves into the modeling of all critical EV components, such as the motor, battery, chassis, transmission, wheels, and frame.
 Students will learn to apply various modeling techniques, including first-principles (hard models), data-driven, and hybrid approaches, to create and analyze these models.
 The course integrates system-level analysis, parameter estimation, and validation against real-world data.

 NB!
-This course will take place in spring semester 2025/2026 which starts on 2nd of February and ends on 15th of June (you can find that information under start date section).
-TalTech's timetables for spring semester 2026 will be published at the beginning of January via tunniplaan.taltech.ee.
+This course will take place in autumn semester 2026/2027 which starts on 31st of August and ends on 24th of January (you can find that information under start date section).
+TalTech's timetables for autumn semester 2026 will be published at the end of June via tunniplaan.taltech.ee.

 Learning outcomes